How to work with the media — Getting back to basics

 - Set the ground rules of the interview.
 Is it on the record?
 Off the record?
 On background?
 Make sure you understand the format before you agree to the interview.

 - Will the print reporter record the interview?
 For broadcast media, is it live or will it be recorded and edited?
-If it is live, be sure you are comfortable thinking on your feet and responding off the cuff.
+If it is live, be sure you are comfortable with thinking on your feet and responding off the cuff.

 Throughout the interview: